-But a couple years ago, on the French Riviera, the trikini fad exploded.
+But a couple of years ago, on the French Riviera, the trikini fad exploded.
 This consists in a two-piece bathing suit connected on the front by a narrow strip of fabric, leather, chain, etc., which makes this a very sexy garment.

-Italian beaches have become trikini catwalks, exhibiting every possible color, style and fashion: draped on the hips, studded with rhinestones and various other applications, made of silver and gold metal mesh, and even macramé!
+Italian beaches have become trikini catwalks, exhibiting every possible color, style, and fashion: draped on the hips, studded with rhinestones and various other applications, made of silver and gold metal mesh, and even macramé!

 Classic one-piece elegance is reserved for those more focused on poise than beach panache.
 The most popular are always the classic black, or navy blue with gold or white trimming, pure white (but it must have a nude lining, or else…) and other solid colors that become bronzed complexions.

 You may also like: Find Your Inner Swimsuit Model

 There’s the grey mélange maxi T-shirt style one–worn with an oversized belt–or clenched at the waists with a drawstring; the romantic and feminine LBD, or white for the beach, in floral print or black micro-polka dots, crisscross bra straps and Sophia Loren-style petticoats.

 The mini-sarong outfit is huge here lately, with its few inches of fabric wrapped around the waist to match the coordinate bikini.
 Plenty of mariner lines, floral prints, ruffles, boat necklines and all’Americana, which is Italian for the halter neck.